 - Full control of email security network settings

-Manage Email Security data - Ability to manage Email Security settings at specific or all domain levels (view, release, blacklist, whitelist) + view data related to body and attachments.
+Manage Email Protection data - Ability to manage Email Security settings at specific or all domain levels (view, release, blacklist, whitelist) + view data related to body and attachments.

 - View email security data